-- The Project is anticipated to provide savings to the typical residential Hawai’i Electric Light customer.
-It is estimated that as a result of this Project, a typical residential Hawai’i Electric Light customer consuming 500 kWh per month could save approximately $6.20 in 2022 and $6.79 in 2023 on the customer’s monthly electric bill.
+- The Project is anticipated to provide savings to the typical residential Hawai’i Electric Light Company customer.
+It is estimated that as a result of this Project, a typical residential Hawai’i Electric Light Company customer consuming 500 kWh per month could save approximately $6.20 in 2022 and $6.79 in 2023 on the customer’s monthly electric bill.

-- Hawai’i Electric Light will have the contractual flexibility to dispatch energy from the Project’s PV or battery storage system as needed, offset night-time customer demand, and assist in grid stabilization subject to discharge limits.
+- Hawai’i Electric Light Company will have the contractual flexibility to dispatch energy from the Project’s PV or battery storage system as needed, offset night-time customer demand, and assist in grid stabilization subject to discharge limits.

 - The Unit Price, as defined in the PPA, is advantageous in that it is fixed for the duration of the PPA and is anticipated to result in lower effective rates for customers.

-- Hawai’i Electric Light respectfully requests that the Commission explicitly take into consideration the avoidance of production of tens of thousands of tons of GHG emissions each year, for an estimated total of up to 180,500 tons of GHG emissions that will be avoided during the 25-year term of the PPA.
+- Hawai’i Electric Light Company respectfully requests that the Commission explicitly take into consideration the avoidance of production of tens of thousands of tons of GHG emissions each year, for an estimated total of up to 180,500 tons of GHG emissions that will be avoided during the 25-year term of the PPA.

 We know that successful renewable energy projects are developed with the input and support of local communities.
 We look forward to hearing your thoughts, comments, and suggestions on this project.